Online Workshops

 • current laws for home educating and proposed changes with the CWS Bill.

-How to talk to your neurodivergent child about their diagnosis - Wednesday 9th July, 8.30pm
+How to talk to your neurodivergent child about their diagnosis - New date to be confirmed

 A highly requested workshop!
 How do you start to explain a diagnosis with your child?
 What does it mean to be autistic or dyslexic?
 What does an ADHD diagnosis mean?
 What strategies or ideas will help open up this discussion with your child?